tobega/tailspin-v0/TailspinReference.md

 All these rules can be applied to multiple dimensions by separating the dimension dereferences with a semi-colon `;`, e.g.
 `$it(1..3; 2)` to select the second element of each of the first three dimensions (returns a one-dimensional array of size 3, although the elements could be arrays).
+Selecting only a few dimensions will select everything from the remaining dimensions as a new array, but you cannot dereference it immediately in the same step.

 It is an error to select elements outside the range of a dimension.

+An array is a built-in processor that responds to the following messages:
+* `::length` returns the length of the first dimension.

 ## Structures
 A structure is a collection of named values without any inherent order.
 The field values of a structure